 the earth And cry, “conceive.”
 The initiation celebration is brought to a

 close And the statue of Iacchos returns to Athens.

 Much of the final full eighth day is spent singing And dancing.
 The

-hierophant fills two plemochoai (wine jars), And inverts them
+hierophant fills two plemochoai (wine jars), And inverts them (standing

-reciting a mystical formula over them.[ix]
+mystical formula over them.[ix]

-The following morning, during the ninth day, participants return home
+The following morning, during the ninth day, participants return home in

-revelation that has changed their lives.
+that has changed their lives.

 What initiates experienced was so powerful that it set into motion